Skip to content

 How It Works

-• If both Transfer-Encoding and Content-Length are present, Transfer-Encoding takes precedence and body size is not validated
+• If both Transfer-Encoding and Content-Length are present, Transfer-Encoding takes precedence.

 Complete Example